Principality of Yaroslavl

-The Principality of Yaroslavl (Ярославское княжество) was a Rus' principality with its capital in the city of Yaroslavl.
+The Principality of Yaroslavl (Ярославское княжество) was a principality with its capital in the city of Yaroslavl.
 It existed from 1218 until 1463 (de jure until 1471) when it became part of the Grand Duchy of Moscow.

 History

 Foundation

-The Principality of Yaroslavl separated from the Grand Duchy of Vladimir-Suzdal when the sons of Konstantin Vsevolodovich divided his lands upon his death.
+The Principality of Yaroslavl separated from Vladimir-Suzdal when the sons of Konstantin Vsevolodovich divided his lands upon his death.
 Vsevolod Konstantinovich inherited the lands around Yaroslavl on both banks of the Volga River with its feeders — the Mologa, the Yukhot', the Ikhra, the Sit', the Sheksna and Lake Kubenskoye.

-In 1238 the city was sacked by the Mongol invasion of Kievan Rus'.
-In the Battle of the Sit River on March 4, 1238, Vsevolod Konstantinovich was killed and the Russians defeated.
-As the result, the Mongol-Tatar yoke established upon the Principality of Yaroslavl and all the Nort-East Rus' lands.
+In 1238, the city was sacked by the Mongols during the Mongol invasions.
+In the Battle of the Sit River on March 4, 1238, Vsevolod Konstantinovich was killed and the Russians were defeated.
+As the result, the Mongol-Tatar yoke was established on the Principality of Yaroslavl and all the lands of northeastern Rus'.

-In 1262 the uprising against the Mongol tribute collectors ended in killing of all the local Tatars.
+In 1262, an uprising against the Mongol tribute collectors ended in the killing of all the local Tatars.
 The punitive attack was prevented by Alexander Nevsky, who went to the Golden Horde for negotiations.

 During the Mongol-Tatar Yoke

-Later the sons of Vsevolod Konstantinovich ruled in the principality.
-Vasilii Vsevolodovich stayed in power from 1238-1249.
+Later, the sons of Vsevolod Konstantinovich ruled in the principality.
+Vasilii Vsevolodovich stayed in power from 1238 to 1249.
 His brother Konstantin Vsevolodovich ruled after his death.
-On 3 July, 1257, the battle of Tugova gora ended with another defeat of Russians, Konstantin Vsevolodovich was killed.
+On 3 July 1257, the battle of Tugova Gora ended with another defeat of the Russians, and Konstantin Vsevolodovich was killed.
 Then a group of princes decided Vasilii's son-in-law should be ruler: Fedor Rostislavich Cherni, son of the ruler of Smolensk.
-His second wife was Anna, a daughter to the warlord Mengu-Timur.
+His second wife was Anna, a daughter of the warlord Mengu-Timur.

-In 1332 Ivan I of Moscow burnt down Yaroslavl under the Khan's orders.
+In 1332, Ivan I of Moscow burnt down Yaroslavl under the Khan's orders.
 Then he forced the prince, Vasilii Davidovich Groznii to marry his daughter Yevdokia.
-Vasilii tried to be independent, adopting the title Grand prince and allying with Tver but the Khan ordered him to stay loyal to Moscow.
+Vasilii tried to be independent, adopting the title of grand prince and allying with Tver, but the Khan ordered him to stay loyal to Moscow.